 Ph.D., History, University of North Carolina at Chapel Hill (2007)

 A graduate of the University of North Carolina at Chapel Hill (Ph.D., 2007), I am an ethnohistorian by training.
-Focusing largely on Native peoples of the Southeast, my research explores race, class, Indigenous sovereignty, and the intersection of U.S. and Native American history.
+My scholarship focuses on Native North America and on the histories of colonialism and slavery.
 In my first book, Slavery in Indian Country: The Changing Face of Captivity in Early America, I traced the dynamic nature of captivity from roughly A.D.
 1000, when Native chiefdoms competed for regional power, through the conclusion of the Second Seminole War in 1842.
-Captivity was a fluid practice, which Southern Indians repeatedly reinvented to deal with a succession of challenges, including chiefly competition during the pre-Columbia era, post contact demographic disaster, and incorporation into the transatlantic economic in the colonial era.
+Captivity was a fluid practice, which Southern Indians repeatedly reinvented to deal with a succession of challenges, including chiefly competition during the pre-Columbia era, post contact demographic disaster, and incorporation into the global economy in the colonial era.
 Not until the late eighteenth century did captivity transition from a kin-based to a race-based practice, a shift that had profound consequences for all inhabitants of the American South.
-In addition to enhancing the visibility of Native people in the broader narratives of both early American and Southern history, this project addresses cross-cultural constructions of race and racism as well as the diversity of slavery in North America.
+In addition to enhancing the visibility of Native people in the broader narratives of early American studies and Southern history, this project addresses cross-cultural constructions of race and racism as well as the global history of slavery.

 I offer a range of Native American and Indigenous Studies courses, including History A207: Introduction to Native American History; History A300: Native American Women; History J300: Natives and Newcomers in Early America; American Studies A275: Indigenous Worldviews; and AMST G605: Graduate Introduction to Native American and Indigenous Studies.